Personal finance implies an individual pursuit of financial responsibility.

 I have a theory on intuition versus analytics when it comes to money.

-It’s the difference between saying “I think we spend about $150 each week on food” and “in the last 3 months, our average weekly food spending was $220.”
+It’s the difference between “I think we spend about $150 each week on food” and “in the last 3 months, our average weekly food spending was $220.”

 To gain clarity on the state of our finances, we used an Australian app called Pocketbook (similar to Mint) that automatically pulls transactions from bank accounts and organizes them into expense categories.